Search for keywords or topics in magmageopark.no

 Dinner at Sogndalstrand Kulturhotell

-In the evening, they have dinner at Sogndalstrand Kulturhotell.
+In the evening, they have dinner at Sogndalstrand Kulturhotell, an unconventional hotel consisting of 11 different houses.

 The hotel is known for its traditional dishes and a host who emphasises the history of the place.
 A guided tour with storytelling by the hosts adds that little bit extra.
 After dinner, the couple spend the night in one of the old houses along the street.